 Of course, this needs to be a group process.
-There’s no such thing as a co-op of only one person: by definition, a co-op is group entrepreneurship.
+There’s no such thing as a co-op of only one person: by definition, a co-op is created and owned by a group of people.
 A key part of starting a co-op is that the people who will use the business should be the ones who start, shape, govern, and benefit from it.
 Building a co-op for someone else or serving on a steering committee because you feel obligated won’t yield good results.

-While not an exhaustive list, here are a few important responsibilities members of a steering committee usually lead:
+While not an exhaustive list, here are a few important responsibilities members of a steering committee usually have:

 The steering committee should determine the co-op’s purpose.
-Input from the people the co-op is meant to serve will help clarify the business’ purpose.
+Input from the people the co-op is meant to serve will help clarify the business’s purpose.

-Ideally, the steering committee is representative of the co-op’s future owners.
+Ideally, the steering committee consists of some of the co-op’s future owners.
 Who the co-op’s members will be and the criteria people need to meet to become a member should be determined by those with similar interests and a stake in the business.

-While not always necessary, a business plan is helpful in a variety of ways: communication of intentions, soliciting funds, and securing loans, for example.
-A business plan outlines how the co-op will be staffed, sell goods, and manage cash flows.
-But also how it interacts with its owners.
+While not always necessary, a business plan is helpful in a variety of ways: communicating intentions, soliciting funds, and securing loans, for example.
+A business plan outlines how the co-op will be staffed, sell goods, and manage cash flows, and also how it interacts with its owners.
 Together, this provides a document for communicating the business idea to stakeholders and shareholders alike.

-Often the steering committee can lead the drafting of the articles of incorporation, bylaws, and reserve the co-op’s name.
+Often the steering committee can lead the drafting of the articles of incorporation and bylaws, and reserve the co-op’s name.
 Sometimes this process requires expertise from lawyers or other business development professionals.
 Find out how you can streamline your incorporation with us.

-The steering committee should always be thinking how they will pay for co-op’s costs and where those funds will come from.
+A committee should always be thinking about how they will pay the co-op’s costs and where those funds will come from.
 Creating a budget, a list of funding sources, and financial projections will help make up the co-op’s business plan and identify how it will fund its operations.

 Underpinning all the activities of the steering committee is the need to report back to the co-op’s membership.
-Being involved in important decisions is the responsibility of an owner.
+The owners are responsible for all the important decisions.
 Owner involvement at this level helps ensure they continue to support the co-op’s mission and buy into the purpose and value of the business.

-People on a steering committee are often the co-op’s founding members (incorporators).
+People on a steering committee are often the co-op’s founding members (the incorporators).
 They also generally form the first board of directors.
-Financial and business planning, creating bylaws, and putting a process in place for accepting new members continues to be this groups responsibility.
+Financial and business planning, creating bylaws, and putting a process in place for accepting new members are this group’s responsibility.